Tooleybuc Bridge

 • What will work involve?

-Following the call for feedback in June, we heard the majority of the community preferred to put the steel support frame (Bailey) replacement on hold for up to 12 months while we monitor the bridge, unless urgently required.
-The Bailey work may require some form of full bridge closure of up to four weeks in the future however, we are currently investigating ways to minimise impacts of this work on the community.
+Work will include the replacement of the steel support frame, known as the Bailey.
+Following the call for feedback in June 2022 in the leadup to stage one work, we heard the majority of the community preferred to put the Bailey replacement on hold for about 12 months while we monitor the bridge, unless urgently required.
+The Bailey work may require some form of full bridge closure in the future however, we are investigating ways to minimise impacts of this work on the community.

 • When will work start?